 The itsme Sign SSA uses an external CA for the issuance of the end-user certificates.
-Some itsme components are used with relation to the issuance of these certificates: ID Proofing (the certificates will be issued based on the ID data that was collected during the itsme enrolment), subject device provisioning (itsme will provide the secure management of the private key on behalf of the user with his itsme device as sole control mechanism) and revocation services (when the user blocks his account via the itsme website, any active certificate for the user will be automatically revoked).
+Some itsme components are used with relation to the issuance of these certificates: ID Proofing (the certificates is issued based on the ID data that was collected during the itsme enrolment), subject device provisioning (itsme provides the secure management of the private key on behalf of the user with his itsme device as sole control mechanism) and revocation services (when the user blocks his account via the itsme website, any active certificate for the user is automatically revoked).

-Certificates for the end-users will be created on the fly when the user wants to sign with itsme Sign and does not have an active certificate at that moment with itsme.
+Certificates for the end-users are created on the fly when the user wants to sign with itsme Sign and does not have an active certificate at that moment with itsme.